Primary Writing Tips: 5 Creative And Powerful Ways To Start Your Sentences

 With all of these constructions to begin your sentences, you will no doubt write more varied and powerful sentences.
 Now go and charm your readers!

 If you need some help in starting a composition for a test or an exam, check out this article on 5 Steps To Start Right!
+You may also find out more about our English tuition for primary school students here.

 For over 15 years, Augustine’s English Classes has helped hundreds of students fall in love with the subject and excelling in school exams.
 If you are interested to know how our classes work, or what our secret winning formula is, do feel free to drop us a message or give us a call.